buildpacks/rfcs/text/0000-multiarch-builders-and-package.md

 - When `platform.os` is present in [package.toml](https://buildpacks.io/docs/reference/config/package-config/), throw a warning messages indicating the field will be removed and `--target` flag must be used
-- When `platform.os` is not present in [package.toml](https://buildpacks.io/docs/reference/config/package-config/) and `--target` flag is not used, throw a warning messages indicating a new `--target` flag is available
+- When `platform.os` is not present in [package.toml](https://buildpacks.io/docs/reference/config/package-config/) and `--target` flag is not used, throw a warning messages indicating a new `--target` flag is available and how to use it, or some helpful information on how to add `targets` to the `buildpack.toml`
 - Keep doing our current process to package a buildpack

 ### To improve user experience